active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+# Support new assembly definitions

+Currently, when a new assembly def is created, it is ignored... well.
+That's normal.
+I made it in the wrong place.
+Still the same when I do it correctly.

 # Why are Howl scripts imported twice?

 - C# scripts outside the Howl build are not exported twice.